-APPEARANCE: Late at night a disturbing yokai can be seen loitering near temples and shrines, dressed in beautiful wedding clothes.
-She calls single young men over to her, who are seldom able to resist her charms.
-Until of course, they see her up close…
+Appearance: Late at night, a disturbing yōkai dressed in beautiful wedding clothes can be seen loitering near temples and shrines.
+She calls single young men over to her, and they are seldom able to resist her charms.
+Until of course, they get too close….

-From behind, an ohaguro bettari looks like a beautiful woman wearing a kimono—often a newlywed in her bridal gown.
-She appears usually at twilight outside of a temple, or occasionally inside a man’s own house, disguised as his wife.
-At first, her head is concealed, or turned away from any viewers.
-Any man struck by curiosity who comes closer to speak to her or to get a better look at her face will be surprised as she turns to reveal her face: an ugly, white, featureless dome slathered in thick makeup, with nothing but a huge, gaping mouth full of blackened teeth.
+From behind, an ohaguro bettari looks like a beautiful woman wearing a kimono—often looking like a newlywed in her bridal gown.
+She appears at twilight outside of a temple, or inside a man’s own house, disguised as his wife.
+At first, she conceals her head, or turns away from any viewers.
+Any man who comes closer to get a better look is surprised when she turns to reveal her face: an ugly, white, featureless dome slathered in thick makeup, containing nothing but a huge, gaping mouth full of blackened teeth.
 She follows up this initial shock with a horrible cackle, sending the man running away and screaming in terror.

-ORIGIN: Ohaguro bettari is very similar to noppera-bō in appearance and demeanor.
-Because of this, she is often blamed, like nopperabō, on a shape-shifting prankster kitsune, tanuki, or mujina looking to have a laugh at the expense of an unwitting human.
-It has also been suggested that she is the ghost of an ugly woman who was unable to marry.
-Accurate eye-witness reports are hard to come by due to the embarrassment of the victims at having fallen for such a silly gag.
-However as no deaths or injuries (other than to pride) have been attributed to ohaguro bettari, and because sightings are rare, a mischievous shape-shifting animal yokai seems to be the most plausible explanation.
+Origin: Ohaguro bettari are similar to a yōkai called nopperabō in appearance and demeanor.
+Like nopperabō they are often blamed on shape-shifting pranksters like kitsune, tanuki, or mujina looking to have a laugh at the expense of an unwitting human.
+It has also been suggested that they are the ghosts of ugly women who were unable to marry.
+Accurate eye-witness reports are hard to come by due to the embarrassment of the victims at having fallen for such an obvious gag.
+However as no deaths or injuries (other than to pride) have been attributed to ohaguro bettari, and because sightings are rare, a mischievous shape-shifting animal yōkai seems to be a plausible explanation.